openhab/openhab-addons/bundles/org.openhab.binding.irtrans/README.md

 ```

 In the above example, the first channel will be updated when any IR command from any type of device is received.
 The second channel will only be updated if a "power" infrared command from the remote/device type "telenet" is received.
 The third channel can be used to feed any type of infrared command to a Samsung television by means of the "E" emitter of the IRtrans device.
+The led can be "E"-External, "I"-Internal, "B"-Both, and a numeric for a selected led.
+Depending on the number of remotes, the bufferSize must be adjusted.
+E.g. for 7 remotes and 47 commands a bufferSize of 2048 is needed.

 ```
 Bridge irtrans:ethernet:technicalfacilities [ ipAddress="192.168.0.58", portNumber=21000, bufferSize=1024, responseTimeOut=100, pingTimeOut=2000, reconnectInterval=10 ]